Create an API Key

 gcloud, in Google Cloud, refer to the gcloud CLI overview guide.

-curl to send a request to the Translation API, you need to generate an API key to pass in our request URL.
+curl to send a request to the Natural Language API, you need to generate an API key to pass in the request URL.

-To create an API key, in the Navigation menu (), click APIs & services > Credentials.
+To create an API key, in your Console, click Navigation menu > APIs & Services > Credentials.

 In the drop down menu, select API key.